 You may have a custody issue or an employment law case.
 Maybe it’s an immigration or criminal law problem.
 Any of these could benefit from someone skilled in constitutional principles.

 GSJones team approach gives all our litigators access to the constitution law experience of two attorneys

 Sara Humphries earned an advanced law degree focusing on constitutional law, appellate advocacy and federal courts.
-In addition to her family law and civil defense practice, she is available for consultation to all eight GSJones Law Group lawyers.
+In addition to her family law and civil defense practice, she is available for consultation to all GSJones Law Group lawyers.

 Chalmers Johnson focuses on representing people who have been injured.
 Specifically, he focuses on Civil Rights, employment law, and personal injury.
 In the course of his 22 years, he has argued before the U.S. Supreme Court, two state supreme courts, a U.S. Court of Appeals.
 He is equipped to represent you in both straightforward situations and when it is necessary to vindicate your constitutional rights in court.
 He is also available to advise other GSJones lawyers about options.